EvanFalcone/EvanFalcone/README.md

 # Evan Falcone
-Data Scientist III at theScore.
+Senior Data Scientist at theScore.

 ## Summary
 Experienced Data Scientist with an interest in making abstract models production-ready.
 Passionate about balancing model sophistication and operational efficacity.